Brand‑funded retail activation should scale across retailers and markets — without structural friction and without losing performance comparability.

 Alignment with epay’s regulated payment and retail distribution infrastructure (Euronet Worldwide, NASDAQ: EEFT), code generation and activation governance, API structure, fraud allocation, upstream dependency and custody clarification.

-Early structural alignment reduces approval delays, simplifies finance validation and strengthens audit clarity as campaign volume increases.
+Early structural alignment reduces approval delays, simplifies finance validation and strengthens audit clarity as campaign volume increases, particularly in multi‑market brand environments where accountability requirements intensify.
 Where multi‑market brand‑funded retail promotions become structurally complex, a coordinated infrastructure dialogue may be appropriate.
+Dialogue may include KPI harmonisation, ISCR benchmarking logic and (validated) In-Store Claim Volume governance at scale.

 Graaf Engelbertlaan 75